 Annual disbursements from the fund are determined by the board treasurer and the staff, subject to the approval of the board of directors.
 Annual amounts eligible for distribution that are not distributed in that fiscal year are classified as net assets without donor restriction.
 Net assets without donor restrictions remaining in the endowment fund will be excluded in the annual endowment distribution calculation for future years.
-Utilization of these net assets without donor restrictions will be governed by the approved annual budget.
-The board of directors has the authority to modify the distribution in any particular year for good cause.
-No amount was appropriated for distribution during the year ended August 31, 2021.
+Utilization of these net assets without donor restrictions has the authority to modify the distribution in any particular year for good cause.
+No amount was appropriated for distribution during the year ended August 31, 2022.